Advertisement

 4. A Warning About Power

-Final Thoughts: Should You Read This Book?
+Final Thoughts : Should You Read This Book or not?

 And that story, as Ellenberger shows, is the real discovery.